 In September of 2004, Fr.
 Andrew and Kh.
 Nicole moved to northeastern Pennsylvania, where Fr.
 Andrew studied in the Master of Divinity program at St. Tikhon’s Orthodox Theological Seminary until May of 2007.
 On May 26, 2007, he graduated summa cum laude with Distinction, with honors in the field of Church History.
 The title of his master’s thesis was “The Archbishop’s Wife: Archbishop Aftimios Ofiesh of Brooklyn, the American Orthodox Catholic Church, and the Founding of the Antiochian Archdiocese (1880-1934).”
 Aside from the standard coursework, Fr.
 Andrew specialized in studying the history of Orthodoxy in America, and he also continued his previous study of Byzantine chant.

 Fr.
-Andrew was ordained to the holy diaconate on October 30, 2005, by His Grace Bishop THOMAS of Charleston and Oakland at St. George Antiochian Orthodox Church in Allentown, Pennsylvania, and to the holy priesthood on October 29, 2006, by His Grace Bishop ANTOUN of Miami at his home parish of All Saints Antiochian Orthodox Church in Raleigh, North Carolina.
+Andrew was ordained to the holy diaconate on October 30, 2005, by His Grace, Bishop Thomas of Oakland and Charleston at St. George Antiochian Orthodox Church in Allentown, Pennsylvania, and to the holy priesthood on October 29, 2006, by His Grace, Bishop Antoun of Miami at his home parish of All Saints Antiochian Orthodox Church in Raleigh, North Carolina.

 Fr.
-Andrew’s hobbies and interests include local and world history; folklore and mythology; traditional, folk and modern music; science fiction and fantasy literature and film; scenic and art photography; English Medieval and Renaissance drama and poetry; dabbling in ancient and modern languages and etymology; and localism/regionalism.
-He also enjoys keeping aquarium fish and occasionally plays the Appalachian mountain dulcimer.
+Andrew’s interests include local and world history; folklore and mythology; science fiction and fantasy literature and film (most especially the works of J. R. R. Tolkien but also C. S. Lewis); scenic and art photography; English Medieval and Renaissance drama and poetry; and philology in ancient and modern languages (Greek, Latin, Old English, Middle English, French, Russian and Lithuanian).

-He additionally serves on the editorial board of The Word Magazine (originally founded as Al-Kalimat by St. Raphael of Brooklyn), as a member of the Antiochian Archdiocese Department of Liturgics and Translations, and since 2013 as President of the Lehigh Valley Orthodox Clergy Brotherhood.
-Since 2007, he has served in the Communications Staff of the Antiochian Orthodox Christian Diocese of Charleston, Oakland and the Mid-Atlantic.
+He additionally serves on the editorial board of The Word Magazine (originally founded as Al-Kalimat by St. Raphael of Brooklyn), and served for some years as a member of the Antiochian Archdiocese Department of Liturgics and Translations.
+From 2013 to 2022 he was President of the Lehigh Valley Orthodox Clergy Brotherhood.
+Since 2007, he has served in the Communications Staff of the Antiochian Orthodox Christian Diocese of Oakland, Charleston and the Mid-Atlantic.

 Fr.
-Andrew is a founder and serves on the Board of Directors of the Society for Orthodox Christian History in the Americas (SOCHA), and he also serves on the board of the St. Basil Center for Orthodox Thought and Culture.
-He was also one of the founding administrators of the OrthodoxWiki website, where he authored or made major editorial contributions to more than 250 articles.
+Andrew is a co-founder of the Orthodox History website, and he also serves on the board of the St. Basil Center for Orthodox Thought and Culture and on the clergy commission of Chrysostom Academy.
+He was also one of the founding administrators and editors of the OrthodoxWiki website, where he authored or made major editorial contributions to more than 250 articles.